PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Who was that?"

 "What, oh?
 I forgot you were there.
 I find your question tiresome, so you should sleep," said the Wizard.
-With a wave of his hand rendered Asarah unconscious again.
+With a wave of his hand, he rendered Asarah unconscious again.

 # 31 -- Rattick's Plan -- 939